eagletmt/neco-ghc/README.md

-It's the limitation of ghc-mod. ghc-mod can show symbols of installed modules only. ghc-mod cannot show symbols of developping modules or current source file.
+It's the limitation of ghc-mod. ghc-mod can show symbols of installed modules only. ghc-mod cannot show symbols of developing modules or current source file.

 ## License